What’s the Average Cost to Build a House in Florida?

 Reeves says windows and doors have to be wind-rated as well, and homes are often outfitted with further hurricane protections, such as shutters that go over the windows.
 The good news, according to Reeves, is that your insurance company will take into account any wind mitigation protections built into the home and your insurance costs should reflect that.

 Roofing doesn’t come cheap — whether you’re putting one on a new house or replacing the roof on an existing home.
-The costs of a new roof typically range from $5,847 to $12,896.
+The costs of a new roof typically range from $5,867 and $13,210.

-While the most common and affordable style of roofing in Florida is asphalt shingles, metal roofs are more practical for the Florida climate.
-Not only are metal roofs more able to endure hurricane winds, but they are also better at reflecting heat away from the home, providing valuable insulation against the intense Florida sunlight.
+While asphalt shingles are the most common and affordable roofing style in Florida, metal roofs are more practical for the climate.
+Not only are metal roofs more able to endure hurricane winds, but they are also better at reflecting heat away from the home, providing valuable insulation against the intense sunlight in the Sunshine State.

-Concrete or clay tile roofs are a solid option, and much like metal roofing, they’re highly wind resistant.
+Concrete or clay tile roofs are a solid option.
+Similar to metal roofing, they’re highly wind resistant.
 Although expensive, the longevity of a tile roof makes it worth the investment.
 On the downside, tiles are subject to cracking or breaking, but they are easy to replace.

 When deciding what style of roof you prefer, you must consider the cost of the various types of roofing materials.
-Here are some general estimates measured per square, which covers about 100 square feet:
+Here are some general estimates:

 Siding is another big variable: Are we talking vinyl, wood, brick, concrete, stone, stucco or something else entirely?
-Siding costs range between $5,554 and $17,537, with vinyl or engineered wood siding typically costing between $1 and $12 per square foot.
+Siding costs range between $5,561 and $17,624, with vinyl or engineered wood siding typically costing up to $30,000.

-According to the National Association of Homebuilders, stucco and vinyl were the most common siding materials used on new single-family homes built in 2022.
-Fiber cement siding such as Hardiplank or Hardiboard and brick or brick veneer were not far behind, at 21% and 18%, respectively.
+According to the National Association of Homebuilders, stucco and vinyl were the most common siding materials used on new single-family homes built in 2023, accounting for 27% and 26% of properties.
+Fiber cement siding such as Hardiplank or Hardiboard and brick or brick veneer were not far behind, at 22% and 18%, respectively.

-Wood siding was used on only 5% of new homes nationwide.
-Once the most common siding material found in the U.S., wood is not a good choice for the subtropical Florida climate as it consistently underperforms in light of threats from humidity, rainfall, heat and sun exposure, and hurricanes.
+Only 5% of new homes nationwide use wood siding.
+Once the most common siding material in the U.S., wood is not a good choice for the subtropical Florida climate, as it consistently underperforms in light of threats from humidity, rainfall, heat and sun exposure, and hurricanes.

 One of the most expensive options, but arguably the most durable, is fiber cement board.
-It stands up well against rain and wind and is fairly easy to repair, but very expensive to install — nearly twice the cost of vinyl.
+It stands up well against rain and wind and is fairly easy to repair.
+The downside, however, is that it’s very expensive to install, nearly twice the cost of vinyl.

 Here is a rough comparison of various siding materials, but remember that installation costs must be taken into consideration as well: